 Rating 8.0, Prices start from $21 for Double room

-Asia Lampang Hotel provides rooms with air conditioning and a private bathroom in Lampang.
-This 3-star hotel offers a 24-hour front desk and free WiFi.
+Asia Lampang Hotel offers rooms with air conditioning and a private bathroom in Lampang.
+Offers free WiFi.

 Rating 8.3, Prices start from $24 for Double room

 This 3-star hotel offers room with air conditioning and a flat-screen TV.
 Each room has a private bathroom.
 The accommodation offers free WiFi.